 Projects: Project goods are bulk items given directly to our Partner agencies to distribute to their clients.
 These include projects such as: filled backpacks, BITS (Basic Items for Toddler Success) bags, Mother’s Day bags and Christmas gifts.

 Emergency Aid: Victims of emergencies such as fire and natural disasters who are left homeless may bring their fire department or Red Cross paperwork to The Wish Project to receive emergency help such as clothing and household items.

 If you need help:

-If you need diapers/baby wipes, cleaning kids or personal care items, you can come in once a month without an appointment to get those items.
+If you need diapers/baby wipes, you can come in once a month without an appointment to get those items.
 Please bring a picture ID each time that you come, and the baby‘s birth certificate the first time you come for diapers.

 If you need larger items such as furniture, car seats, strollers, household items, etc. you will need a referral from one of our partner agencies.